Spicy Chili Pepper Mango Margarita. Yum.

 - ½ fresh mango, diced (About ½ cup)

-- 4 Tbsp diced red bell pepper, divided
+- 4 tablespoon diced red bell pepper, divided

-- 2 Tbsp diced spicy red pepper ( I used Fresno peppers), divided
+- 2 tablespoon diced spicy red pepper ( I used Fresno peppers), divided

 - 2 ounces Solerno Blood Orange Liqueur